JazzyCoders/chefbook/README.md

-## Developing a FullStack application with the MERN - Final Project
+## Developing a FullStack application with the MERN  Stack- Final Project
 ### class Fbw32
 Digital Career Institute
 ---